 Steve Garcia, Managing Partner, Contemporary Leadership Advisors

-Visit the World of Coke to learn how Coca-Cola’s general managers traveled around the world in 40 days on a leadership development journey to crystalize their global understanding of the Coca-Cola system, and their collective commitment to polish the Coca-Cola brand every day.
+Learn what happens when you take your most senior leaders on a 41 Day Learning Journey around the world.
+Get a taste of Coca-Cola's Don Keough Senior Leadership Academy experience and how this leadership development journey helps leaders crystalize their global understanding of the Coca-Cola system, and their collective commitment to polish the Coca-Cola brand every day.

 “In order to ensure that leadership is ready for what’s next, we must engage in meaningful dialogue around what’s next for leadership development.
 The Duke CE Leadership Experience, co-located with Training 2018, is specifically designed for this purpose: To explore cutting-edge research and practice in building leadership systems that enable organizations to be more resilient, responsive and adaptable.
 If you care about the future of leadership, do not miss this experience.”